inspr/core-legacy/doc/schamas_and_types.md

   name: channel_type_example
 schema: <path>/my_type_schema.avsc
 ```
-This approach can be useful when you have two or more ChannelTypes that share the same Schema.
+This approach can be useful when you have two or more Channel Types that share the same Schema.